acn-qiangchen/sbxservice-infra/README.md

-# SBXService POC
+# SBXService Infrastructure

-A simple Spring Boot Hello World application deployed on AWS ECS Fargate with API Gateway.
+This repository contains the infrastructure code for deploying the SBXService platform on AWS.
+It uses Terraform to provision and manage AWS resources including ECS Fargate, App Mesh, Network Firewall, and API Gateway.

 ## Architecture

-This POC implements a minimal architecture with the following components:
+This infrastructure implements a minimal architecture with the following components:

-- Spring Boot service running on AWS ECS Fargate
+- AWS ECS Fargate for container orchestration
 - Amazon API Gateway for API access
 - AWS Application Load Balancer
+- AWS App Mesh for service mesh capabilities
+- AWS Network Firewall for security
-- Amazon CloudWatch for basic monitoring
+- Amazon CloudWatch for monitoring

 For architecture details, see [POC Architecture](docs/architecture/poc_architecture.md).